-(a) Bed-and-breakfast inn means a public lodging establishment with nine or fewer guest units that serves breakfast to overnight guests.
-A bed-andbreakfast inn may be located in a single building or in a cluster of separate buildings.

-(b) Guest unit means a room or group of rooms in a hotel/motel or bed-and-breakfast inn that are designed to be used as temporary accommodations for one or more people traveling together.
-All guest units provide for sleeping and sanitation, although sanitation may be provided through shared bathrooms.

-(c) For the purposes of this division, a Hotel/motel is defined as means a building, or group of buildings on the same premises and under single control, consisting of ten or more guest units sleeping rooms which are kept, used, maintained, or advertised as, or held out to the public to be, a place where sleeping accommodations are supplied for pay to transient guests or tenants.
-Hotels/motels are further categorized as efficiency or business.

-(d) Lock-off accommodations means a single guest unit or living unit designed in such a manner that at least one room and a bathroom can be physically locked off from the main unit and occupied as a separate unit.
-Each portion may have a separate outside entry or share a common foyer with separate lockable interior doors, or may share a lockable door or doors separating the two units.

-(e) Hotels/motels and bed-and-breakfast inns must be registered accordingly with the Florida department of business and professional regulation revenue as a bona fide hotel/motel operation and will be are required to pay the levied tourist development tax as promulgated by the county.
-Hotels/motels and bed-and-breakfast inns which are not registered with the department of revenue or hotels/motels do not paying the tourist tax will be subject to the density limitations and property development regulations for multiple family buildings.
+- (a) Bed-and-breakfast inn means a public lodging establishment with nine or fewer guest units that serves breakfast to overnight guests.
+A bed-and-breakfast inn may be located in a single building or in a cluster of separate buildings. - (b) Guest unit means a room or group of rooms in a hotel/motel or bed-and-breakfast inn that are designed to be used as temporary accommodations for one or more people traveling together.
+All guest units provide for sleeping and sanitation, although sanitation may be provided through shared bathrooms. - (c) For the purposes of this division, a Hotel/motel is defined as means a building, or group of buildings on the same premises and under single control, consisting of ten or more sleeping rooms which are kept, used, maintained, or advertised as, or held out to the public to be, a place where sleeping accommodations are supplied for pay to transient guests for periods of one day or longer. or tenants.
+Hotels/motels are further categorized as efficiency or business. - (d) Lock-off accommodations means a single guest unit or living unit designed in such a manner that at least one room and a bathroom can be physically locked off from the main unit and occupied as a separate unit.
+Each portion may have a separate outside entry or share a common foyer with separate lockable interior doors, or may share a lockable door or doors separating the two units. - (e) Hotels/motels and bed-and-breakfast inns must be registered accordingly with the Florida department of business and professional regulation revenue as a bona fide hotel/motel operation and will be are required to pay the levied tourist development tax as promulgated by the county.
+Hotels/motels and bed-and-breakfast inns which are not registered with the department of revenue or hotels/motels do not paying the tourist tax will be subject to the density limitations and property development regulations for multiple family buildings. - (1) Efficiency hotel [deleted in its entirety] - (2) Business hotel [deleted in its entirety]

-(1) Efficiency hotel [deleted in its entirety] (2) Business hotel [deleted in its entirety] (3) Kitchen facilities [deleted in its entirety]
+(3) Kitchen facilities [deleted in its entirety]